ByteCrafter01/Virtual---Mouse-Controller/README.md

 ## Requirements
 Make sure you have the following dependencies installed:

-### Prerequisites
 - Python 3.x
 - OpenCV (`cv2`)
 - Mediapipe

-### Installation
+### Install Dependencies
-Run the following command to install the required packages:
 ```sh
 pip install opencv-python mediapipe
 ```

 ## How It Works
-1. The script accesses the webcam feed using OpenCV.
+- The script accesses the webcam feed using OpenCV.
-2. It uses Mediapipe's `Hands` module to detect and track hand landmarks in real-time.
+- It uses Mediapipe's `Hands` module to detect and track hand landmarks in real-time.
-3. The detected hand landmarks are extracted and stored in a list.
+- The detected hand landmarks are extracted and stored in a list.
-4. The hand landmarks are drawn on the frame for visualization.
+- The hand landmarks are drawn on the frame for visualization.
-5. The processed frame is displayed in a window.
+- The processed frame is displayed in a window.
-6. The script terminates when the user presses the `Esc` key.
+- The script terminates when the user presses the `Esc` key.

 ## Code Breakdown
-### Initializing Mediapipe Hands Module
+- **Initializing Mediapipe Hands Module**
-The `Hands` module is configured to detect a maximum of one hand with a minimum confidence of 70% for both detection and tracking.
+  - The `Hands` module is configured to detect a maximum of one hand with a minimum confidence of 70% for both detection and tracking.

-### Capturing Video
+- **Capturing Video**
-OpenCV's `VideoCapture(0)` is used to access the primary webcam.
+  - OpenCV's `VideoCapture(0)` is used to access the primary webcam.

-### Processing Frames
+- **Processing Frames**
   - The frame is flipped to mirror the image.
   - The frame is converted to RGB (as Mediapipe expects RGB images).
   - Hand landmarks are detected and extracted.
   - The landmarks are drawn on the frame.

-### Displaying Output
+- **Displaying Output**
-The processed frame is displayed using OpenCV's `imshow` function.
+  - The processed frame is displayed using OpenCV's `imshow` function.

-### Exit Condition
+- **Exit Condition**
-The script exits when the `Esc` key (ASCII code 27) is pressed.
+  - The script exits when the `Esc` key (ASCII code 27) is pressed.

 ## Running the Code
-To execute the script, run the following command:
 ```sh
 python script_name.py
 ```